10 National Parks that May Surprise You

 Another national park that offers surprising experiences is Carlsbad Caverns, which features over 100 caves to explore including some of the deepest and longest caves in America.
 These limestone caves were formed in a much different way than other familiar caves by contact with acids in the soil.
 Enjoy the beauty and wonder of the caverns on the Natural Entrance Self-Guided Tour or reserve a ticket to walk (or climb or crawl) through less-visited areas of the caverns such as King's Palace, Spider Cave or Left Hand Tunnel.
 Check out our Carlsbad Caverns spotlight article.

-Oregon Caves National Monument is another park that is often overlooked due to its proximity to Crater Lake; however its small size has expansive offerings such as marble caverns and old growth forest.
-Anyone interested in geology will fall in love with this park, and others will discover a sense of wonder.
+Oregon Caves National Monument and Preserve is another park that is often overlooked due to its proximity to Crater Lake; however its small size has expansive offerings such as marble caverns and old growth forest.
+Anyone interested in geology will fall in love with this park, and others will discover a new sense of wonder here in one of the world's few marble caves.

 Isle Royale National Park

 Apostle Islands National Lakeshore and Isle Royale National Park offer surprisingly untouched boating experiences.
-Visitors can kayak or canoe through crystal-clear waters with an island archipelago that offers spectacular views of ancient lava flows and historic shipwrecks.
+Visitors can kayak or canoe through crystal-clear waters in an island archipelago that offers spectacular views of ancient lava flows and is an underwater graveyard for historic shipwrecks.
 There is no better way to experience the beauty that Lake Superior offers.